 She was hospitalized and then discharged to the care of her primary care physician (PCP).
 The hospital discharge summary contains a discharge diagnosis: concussion.

-Three weeks later, the patient presents at her PCP office with a number of complaints which are documented by the PCP in the patient’s EMR.
+Three weeks later, the patient presents at her PCP office with a number of complaints which are documented by the PCP in the patient’s EHREHR.

 HealthConcern observation: presenting signs and symptoms: